oppia/oppia-android/wiki/Installing-Oppia-Android.md

    bazel test domain/src/test/java/org/oppia/android/domain/onboarding/AppStartupStateControllerTest
    ```

 > Tip 2: You can pass a target argument to the `bazel test` command instead.
-Copy the relative path to the test file and query its target using `bazel query path-of-test-file` e.g. `bazel query domain/src/test/java/org/oppia/android/domain/onboarding/AppStartupStateControllerTest.kt`.
+Copy the relative path to the test file and query its target using `bazel query relative-path-of-test-file` e.g. `bazel query domain/src/test/java/org/oppia/android/domain/onboarding/AppStartupStateControllerTest.kt`.
 This will give you a Bazel target (i.e. starts with '//') --just copy that and remove the `.kt` at the end and you can pass it to `bazel test`, e.g.

 ```
 bazel test //domain/src/test/java/org/oppia/android/domain/onboarding:AppStartupStateControllerTest